 My personal favorite magnification method uses the scroll wheel of the mouse.
 The same effect can be had using the Control Key along with the + or – key.
 This is a temporary effect on just the currently active window but the human effort is limited to slight movements of the pinkie of one hand and the index finger of the other hand.
 One hand holds down the Control Key while the other hand rotates the scroll wheel on the mouse.
 Try it now if you have a scroll wheel on the mouse.
 It works on most programs.

-This scroll method also works well for me when I am using my mobile netbook.
+This scroll method also works well for me when I am using my Kodak Q80 Imouse for my mobile netbook.
 With a ten inch screen, that’s ten wide and only about five or six high, sometimes there is not a whole lot of a map site, email inbox, or even an entire Word document visible at once.
 A quick flick of the Ctrl + scrollwheel maneuver and I can view the full page and then zip back in to text reading mode.

 Magnify Part or All of the Screen